 Here the test club has the correct MOI and is the target MOI for that particular golfer which results on average well centered impacts and better results and performance.
 This is the MOI best for this golfer and their irons will be fit and built to this MOI!

-With the use of many different Swing Science Fitting heads and the ability to use different shafts (graphite and steel) with different weights, balance points, shaft profiles and the use of lead tape to arrive at the correct MOI target number, I can assure proper club matching for heft and the golfers release will be timed better.
+With the use of many different fitting heads and the ability to use different shafts (graphite and steel) with different weights, balance points, shaft profiles and the use of lead tape to arrive at the correct MOI target number, I can assure proper club matching for heft and the golfers release will be timed better.
 Add to that the player can try different shafts to find the correct one for them.
 Mass-produced sets offer only a few different types of shafts while the custom fitter-clubmaker can offer a huge variety of steel and graphite shafts to choose from.
 After the correct MOI target number has been hit thru the fitting process I build your clubs to that specific correct MOI.

 I Do Build Using Spine/FLO’ing of Shafts

 There is a lot of misinformation on shaft spines.
 Because all shaft exhibit some amount of spine and are not completely symmetrical we build using FLO (Flat Line Oscillation) as a way of damage control and to lessen any impact of poor quality shafts.
 On the really poorly manufactured shaft I discard and return them to the distributor.
 I call it taking out the whammy’s.
 I use a laser tip weight and FLO every shaft prior to installation.
 This is another task that can not be done by mass-produced off the rack clubs.

 USGA Rules Implications in Appendix II do not allow for shaft orientation.
 FLO’ing (Flat Line Oscillation) is as neutral I can get every club shaft for it’s best performance.